madhavi-chavva/aws-bootcamp-cruddur-2023/journal/week1.md

  ![healthcheck](https://user-images.githubusercontent.com/125069098/221094024-7bb87db7-094f-4c44-bb8e-42e678a4abe9.png)

  ## Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker process.

-  - Provision or spin up an instance in AWS with rsa key and security group  with inbound rules ssh,443,80
+  - Provision or spin up an instance in AWS with rsa key and security group  with inbound rules ssh,443,80 and download the rsa key into your system.

  ![docker ec2instance](https://user-images.githubusercontent.com/125069098/221321194-92beff57-ca5f-4692-a405-b5f51acc23e2.png)
  ![ec2instance](https://user-images.githubusercontent.com/125069098/221321279-dc9778ea-080d-42f7-8c53-12fc8e67fd98.png)
  ![securitygroup](https://user-images.githubusercontent.com/125069098/221321358-d0a11117-1bcd-49a0-b6a5-997ef01250e2.png)